-Scene 3 at 164k is setup similarly to Scene 3 at 32k, but we want to show another set of data files here that display maps from all R440 subjects.
+Scene 3 at 164k is setup similarly to Scene 3 at 32k, but it shows another set of data files that include maps from all R440 subjects.
 Because these files contain many maps at 164k, this scene takes a particularly longer time to load.